 It's the bike of choice for the likes of Katusha and Movistar but interestingly enough, it isn't the choice of Alejandro Valverde who opts to use Canyon's Ultimate as his go to ride.
 But don't go discrediting the Canyon Aeroad CF SLX 9.0 disc SL just yet, as it still remains a great bike.

-The Canyon Aeroad CF SLX 9.0 Disc Ltd was first leaked online by Alexander Kristoff in April 2016 and it wasn’t until later that year we got hold of the lower spec 8.0 version.
+The Canyon Aeroad CF SL 8.0 Disc was first leaked online by Alexander Kristoff in April 2016 and it wasn't until later that year we got hold of the lower spec 8.0 version we have here.
 The Aeroad platform has actually been around since 2015 and remains a light frame when compared to the likes of Specialized Venge, Trek Madone or Cervelo S5.

-Al those bikes have improved significantly and in modern terms the Canyon is starting to lack a few features we have all come to expect on the high end aero bike scale.
-Approaching its fifth birthday, I would have hoped we would have a major update of the Canyon Aeroad, are we due one this summer?
+All those bikes have improved significantly and in modern terms the Canyon is starting to lack a few features we have all come to expect on the high end aero bike scale.
+Approaching its fifth birthday, I would have hoped we would have a major update of the Canyon Aeroad, are we due one this soon?

-Compared to its rim going sibling though, the Canyon Aeroad CF SLX 9.0 disc SL does weigh, we reckon, around 600g more owing to the strengthening within key areas to handle those disc brakes.
-However, both bikes do carry the same great ride characteristics; they’re fast, agile and comfortable.
+Compared to its rim going sibling though, the Canyon Aeroad CF SL 8.0 disc does weigh, we reckon, around 600g more owing to the strengthening within key areas to handle those disc brakes.
+However, both bikes do carry the same great ride characteristics; they're fast, agile and comfortable.

 In the last year or so the likes of the aforementioned bikes have all been updated.
-So compared to those rival aero racing machines, the Canyon Aeroad CF SLX 9.0 disc SL does have a little less integration upfront.
-Albeit only two cables on this particular bike, thanks to the new SRAM Red eTap AXS groupset.
+So compared to those rival aero racing machines, the Canyon Aeroad CF SL 8.0 disc does have a little less integration upfront.
+Albeit only three cables on this particular bike, thanks to the new Shimano Ultegra Di2.

 You also get the impressive integrated bar and stem from Canyon, which compliments this bike well.
 Although, you can't help but think you'll be losing out on some efficiency thanks to the advancement in technology available elsewhere.

-The 9.0 SL is the second highest-spec Aeroad Canyon offers, with only the £7,299 LTD version with Shimano Dura Ace Di2 with Zipp NSW wheels sitting above.
+The 8.0 is the step down from the highest-spec’d Aeroad Canyon offers, with bikes like the £7,299 LTD version with Shimano Dura Ace Di2 with Zipp NSW wheels sitting above.

 The Fizik Arione saddle is a nice touch for me personally as it is my preferred saddle.

-For a while I liked to compare the rim and disc brake versions of many bike brands but here I feel its a no brainer, as the Canyon Aeroad CF SLX 9.0 disc SL is just made better by the addition of disc brakes.
+For a while I liked to compare the rim and disc brake versions of many bike brands but here I feel its a no brainer, as the Canyon Aeroad CF SL 8.0 disc is just made better by the addition of disc brakes.
 All aero bikes are for that matter.

 The brands have made them faster too, aerodynamically, and I have long forgotten the dodgy braking you used to get on some of the more integrated braking systems from rim style wheels.

-Despite being a heavier bike due to disc brakes, the Canyon Aeroad CF SLX 9.0 disc SL is surprisingly svelte at 6.9kg for a size small, even with those monstrously deep DT Swiss wheels.
+Despite being a heavier bike due to disc brakes, the Canyon Aeroad CF SL 8.0 disc is surprisingly svelte at 7.5kg for a size small, even with those monstrously deep DT Swiss wheels.

 This makes this aero bike one of the best all-round road bikes on the market and does often beg the question why many of the Movistar pros opt for the Ultimate over the Aeroad.